 West Nile virus (WNV) is a virus transmitted by mosquitoes.
 The most common form of transmission is through the Culex species of mosquito.
 While there is a vaccine available for horses, there is no human vaccine for WNV.
 The best way to reduce your risk of WNV is to protect yourself from mosquito bites by having a good mosquito control program in place.

 2015 WNV Activity in Delaware: There were five human cases of WNV reported in Delaware in 2015.
 Eight dead wild birds and 27 sentinel chickens (from 11 different locations throughout the state) were positive for WNV.
 Protect yourself from mosquito bites and mosquito-borne disease by avoiding mosquito activity when possible, dressing in long sleeves and long pants, and properly applying mosquito repellent.

 Eastern Equine Encephalitis

 Eastern Equine Encephalitis (EEE) is a mosquito transmitted disease, transmitted to horses, chickens and humans by mosquitoes.
 Most humans infected from a mosquito show either no or mild symptoms, however, symptoms can start four to 10 days after being bitten by a mosquito with EEE.
 Like West Nile virus, there is a EEE vaccine available for horses, but not for humans.
 Fortunately, human cases of EEE in Delaware are rare.
 The last recorded human case of EEE in Delaware occurred in 1979.

 Canine heartworm, a disease fatal to dogs, is circulated within the dog population by mosquitoes.
 Dog owners are encouraged to protect their pets from mosquitoes and heartworm by administering preventative medications year-round or having a good mosquito control program in place where the dog resides.

 Here are some interesting facts about mosquitoes:

-- Birds, fish and dragonflies are known to eat both mosquito larvae and adult mosquitoes.
+- Birds and fish are known to eat both mosquito larvae and adult mosquitoes.
 Both are considered to be a 'natural form' of mosquito control.